LED Lighting vs. CFL and Incandescent Bulbs – Regarding EMF & EMI Levels

 I will keep you posted if I find a really reliable brand, but manufacturers can go from great to crappy pretty quick. (what you bought last year may no longer be that reliable)

 From an EMF standpoint, the lower current draw of an LED is attractive as that also lowers the magnetic field intensity.
-However, there is more potential noise induced in the electrical wiring which can cause unexpected problems and anomalies with other electronic equipment.
-Fluorescent lighting also has an issue with RF noise and for this reason they are not used in specialized rooms such as an MRI imaging suite.
+However, there is more potential EMI noise induced in the electrical wiring which can cause unexpected problems and anomalies with other electronic equipment.
+This is largely a function of how well the circuitry in the LED bulb is designed to suppress noise outgoing the return of the supply voltage line (120 VAC at 60 Hz in North America) and cheaper manufacturers often skip over or minimize that design consideration.

 A comment I found online from a neighbor (NextDoor.Com) related an issue with the Internet connection of a residence that malfunctioned due to this noise:

 “I did have that problem before and after MANY different visits it was discovered that the box on my house was close to my security lights.
-I had put the new CFL/LED lights in.
+I had put the new CFL / LED lights in.
 That seemed to interfere.
 They moved my box and things have been fine since.”

 WHO IS A CERTIFIED EMF CONSULTANT NEAR ME?